8 BALL CHAMPIONS (Mobile PvP Billiards Game)

 [Click to view 8 Ball Champions game]

-As Art Director, I led the visual development of a competitive mobile billiards title, collaborating closely with concept and 3D artists to establish the style for characters, environments, UI, and 2D assets.
-I ensured visual consistency across all elements, aligning the art direction with gameplay and brand objectives.
-Our goal was to create an elevated PvP billiards experience by incorporating expressive 3D characters and high-quality visuals, setting our game apart from other titles in the genre.
-As a hands-on contributor, I also created concept art, in-game assets, and marketing materials, and worked directly in Unity to implement and review assets, maintain visual quality, and support the overall game experience.
-The art direction and tone of the project were developed with a primarily male target audience in mind.
+Our vision was to create an elevated PvP billiards experience by integrating expressive 3D characters and polished, high-quality visuals that stood apart from other games in the genre.
+Beyond directing the team, I contributed directly by creating concept art, in-game assets, and marketing materials, and by working in Unity to implement assets, maintain visual quality, and support the final player experience.
+The art direction and tone were developed strategically with a primarily male target audience in mind.

 These are examples of artwork I oversaw and directed throughout the game’s development, as well as art I personally created.